The Dead Milkmen: Formative period (1979–83)

 Conceptually, the group began in 1979 as Genaro's home-recording project.
 Then based in Chester County, Pennsylvania, Genaro and his high school friend Garth created an imaginary band called The Dead Milkmen with a mythological back-story, recording homemade cassettes in keeping with their fictional characters.
 According to Genaro, the band's moniker came from a character named "Milkman Dead" in Toni Morrison's novel Song of Solomon.
 Linderman, who attended high school with Genaro, later participated in this embryonic stage of the group.
 The project became inactive when Garth departed to join the United States Air Force and Genaro relocated to the dormitories of Philadelphia's Temple University.

 While in Philadelphia, Genaro met Schulthise and Sabatino through mutual friends.
 The three began loosely rehearsing together in 1981, taking their name from Genaro's home-recording project.
 Sabatino was the only member with experience in rock groups, having played previously in the two-piece new wave band Narthex.
 Linderman collaborated sporadically with the three during this period.
-He completed the lineup as lead vocalist in 1983, in time for their first public performance.
+He completed the lineup as lead vocalist in 1983, in time for their first public performance which took place July 23, 1983 at Harleysville Youth Center in Pennsylvania.